plone/plone.z3cform/src/plone/z3cform/crud/README.txt

 Customizing sub forms
 ---------------------

-The EditForm class allows you to specify an editsubform_factory-a classs inherits from EditSubForm.
+The EditForm class allows you to specify an editsubform_factory-a class inherits from EditSubForm.
 This allows you to say, override the crud-row.pt page template and customize the look of the fields.